Look Who Was Part of The International Jazz Day 2015 All-Star Global Concert

 Marcus Miller

-Marcus Miller is one of the most influential artists of our time, appearing on more than 500 albums during his decades as a performer, composer, producer, arranger and humanitarian.
-A virtuoso on multiple instruments including the bass clarinet, Miller is best known for his unmistakable style on the electric bass and has brought his distinctive sound to collaborations with Herbie Hancock, Elton John, Aretha Franklin, Chaka Khan, LL Cool J and Frank Sinatra among others.
+Marcus Miller is one of the most influential artists of our time, appearing on more than 500 albums during his decades on the scene as a performer, composer, producer, arranger and humanitarian.
+A virtuoso on multiple instruments, Miller is best known for his unmistakable style on the electric bass.
+He has brought his distinctive sound to collaborations with Herbie Hancock, Elton John, Aretha Franklin, Chaka Khan, LL Cool J and Frank Sinatra, among many others.
 As a member of the Miles Davis group following the jazz legend’s return from retirement, Miller’s contributions as a bassist, composer and producer defined Davis’ style throughout the 1980s.
-Miller’s prodigious output as a film and television composer includes the scores for Boomerang, Above the Rim, This Christmas and About Last Night.
-A two-time Grammy Award-winner, he is the recipient of countless honors for his contributions to music.
-Miller currently serves as a UNESCO Artist for Peace.
-His latest release, Laid Black, received a Grammy nomination for Best Contemporary Instrumental Album.
+A two-time GRAMMY Award winner, Miller works tirelessly as a UNESCO Artist for Peace to raise awareness of global impacts of the transatlantic slave trade.

 Rudy Pérez